FRRouting/frr/doc/user/ospf6d.rst

    Use this command to control the maximum number of parallel routes that OSPFv3 can support.
 The default is 64.

+.. clicmd:: clear ipv6 ospf6 process [vrf NAME]

+   This command clears up the database and routing tables and resets the neighborship by restarting the interface state machine.
+This will be helpful when there is a change in router-id and if user wants the router-id change to take effect, user can use this cli instead of restarting the ospf6d daemon.

 .. _ospf6-area:

 OSPF6 area